top of page

 And can she find her way back?
 In Fiordland, the lost usually stay lost.

 Yes, they are.
-The letter about McKinnon's disappearance, the articles Josh finds in class about the others who went missing, the diary entries that Nissa reads to Kaha - they are all real documents.
+Quintin McKinnon, Pukutahi and Johann Forster were all real people.
+In Spark Hunter, the letter about McKinnon's disappearance, the articles Josh finds in class about the others who went missing, the diary entries that Nissa reads to Kaha - they are all real documents.
 Some of the news reports are based on real events, too.
 There was, for example, a big earthquake in Fiordland in 2009 that really did cause hundreds of summit-to-valley slips, and really did make the water in Doubtful Sound 'slosh around like it was a bathtub.'
+In The Secret Green, Donald Sutherland and Ernest Wilmot were real people, too.
+Hera is a made up character, but the event her story is based on really did happen in Southland in the 1850s or 60s.
+The diary entries in Ernest's section were written by him during a survey of the Manapouri / Dusky area in 1897.
+Some of Donald's turns of phrase I've borrowed from news reports and interviews written by him or with him at the time.

 • Where did you find all these?
 What kind of research did you do?
 How can I find out more?